dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 }
 ```

-In this example, the user with uid `M0fCOxtkURr` will be assign to the event with uid `ZwwuwNp6gVd`.
+In this example, the user with uid `M0fCOxtkURr` will be assigned to the Event with uid `ZwwuwNp6gVd`.
 Only one user can be assigned to a single event.

 To use this feature, the relevant program stage needs to have user assignment enabled, and the uid provided for the user must refer to a valid, existing user.